 We have significant transactional exposure to changes in foreign currency exchange rates relative to the U.S. dollar due to the global scope of our operations.
-For the fiscal year ended September 30, 2009, approximately \$1.760 billion, or 55%, of our revenues were generated outside of the U.S. The top five revenue-producing international countries are the U.K., Japan, France, Germany and Italy, which use the British pound sterling, Japanese yen and euro as currencies, respectively.
-See Note 18 to our audited financial statements included elsewhere herein for information on our operations in different geographical areas.
+For the fiscal year ended September 30, 2010, prior to intersegment elimination, approximately \$1.754 billion, or 58%, of our revenues were generated outside of the U.S. The top five revenue-producing international countries are the U.K., Germany, Japan, France and Italy, which use the British pound sterling, Japanese yen and euro as currencies, respectively.
+See Note 19 to our audited financial statements included elsewhere herein for information on our operations in different geographical areas.

 Historically, we have used (and continue to use) foreign exchange forward contracts, primarily to hedge the risk that unremitted or future royalties and license fees owed to our domestic companies for the sale, or anticipated sale, of U.S.-copyrighted products abroad may be adversely affected by changes in foreign currency exchange rates.
-In addition, we hedge foreign currency risk associated with financing transactions such as third-party and inter-company debt.
+In addition, we hedge foreign currency risk associated with financing transactions such as third-party and inter-company debt